MABelanger/jsconcept/architectures/README.md

   "username" : "u1"
 });
 ```
 It calculate the hash tag and use function `.equals()`.
-We can now realy cheeply deeply compare.
+We can now really cheaply deeply compare.

 ## Conclusion